TTL / PWM – how does it work with the laser.

 Quite often we get questions about TTL and PWM.

-How do TTL works, how should it be connected, what voltage needed to control TTL, what to do if you want to control the laser intensity but you do not have a PWM on your board, etc?
+How does TTL works, how should it be connected, what voltage is needed to control TTL, what to do if you want to control the laser intensity but you do not have a PWM on your board, etc?

-Here we are going to highlight the key things.
+Here we are going to highlight the key things about PWM & TTL.

-1. Endurance lasers support TTL+ with the voltage control in the range of 3.5 – 24V.
+1. Endurance lasers support TTL+ with voltage control in the range of 3.5 – 24V (if you need to operate the laser with lower voltage – let us know and we will make a custom solution for you).
 It means that any voltage in this range will activate the MOSFET and the laser will work.
 The voltage value does not affect the laser power – it only affects the duration of the signal.
 For example, TTL will activate the laser at any voltage in this range, at any duty ratio, without changing the laser power.

-In other words if you have 3.5V output with 50% duty ratio the laser will work with 50% power and the same will be if you have 24V output pin and 50% duty ratio.
+In other words, if you have (1) 3.5V output with 50% duty ratio the laser will work with 50% power, and the same will be if you have a (2) 24V output pin and a 50% duty ratio but the average (if you will measure with a multimeter) voltage will be 1.75V for (1) one and 12V for a (2)

-2. If you do not have a separate PWM on your board and you want to control the laser – some boards can have different voltage on a power output, for example your power output can be 0-24V, in this case just connect the TTL wire to the 12V of your FAN0 (sometimes FAN1) and use your existing power output to control the laser.
+2. If you do not have a separate PWM on your board and you want to control the laser – some boards can have different voltages on power output, for example, your power output can be 0-24V, in this case just connect the TTL wire to the 12V of your FAN1 (sometimes FAN2 on 3d printers) and use your existing power output to control the laser.

 Most Fan pins have built-in PWM.
 And it can be easily observed since fans could rotate at different speeds.